xuanlinli17/iclr2021_rlreg/README.md

 Our code is adopted from [OpenAI Baselines](https://github.com/openai/baselines) and [SAC](https://github.com/haarnoja/sac).

 ## Abstract
 Deep Reinforcement Learning (Deep RL) has been receiving increasingly more attention  thanks to its encouraging performance on a variety of control tasks.
-Yet, conventional regularization techniques in training neural networks (e.g., L<sub>2</sub> regularization, dropout) have been largely ignored in RL methods, possibly because agents are typically trained and evaluated in the same environment.
+Yet, conventional regularization techniques in training neural networks (e.g., $L_2$ regularization, dropout) have been largely ignored in RL methods, possibly because agents are typically trained and evaluated in the same environment, and because the deep RL community focuses more on high-level algorithm designs.
 In this work, we present the first comprehensive study of regularization techniques with multiple policy optimization algorithms on continuous control tasks.
-Interestingly, we find conventional regularization techniques on the policy networks can often bring large improvement on the task performance, and the improvement is typically more significant when the task is more difficult.
-We also compare with the widely used entropy regularization and find L<sub>2</sub> regularization is generally better.
-Our findings are further confirmed to be robust against the choice of training hyperparameters.
-We also study the effects of regularizing different components and find that only regularizing the policy network is typically enough.
+Interestingly, we find conventional regularization techniques on the policy networks can often bring large improvement, especially on harder tasks.
+Our findings are shown to be robust against training hyperparameter variations.
+We also compare these techniques with the more widely used entropy regularization.
+In addition, we study regularizing different components and find that only regularizing the policy network is typically the best.
+We further analyze why regularization may help generalization in RL from four perspectives - sample complexity, reward distribution, weight norm, and noise robustness.
 We hope our study provides guidance for future practices in regularizing policy optimization algorithms.

 ## Installation Instructions